Libera-Chat/libera-chat.github.io/privacy.md

 title: Privacy
 ---

-This page was last updated 2021-04-24.
+This page was last updated 2021-06-08.

-Libera Chat is a non-profit organisation based in Sweden.
+Libera Chat is a non-profit organisation based in Sweden (org.nr.
+802535-6448).
 Libera Chat operates the Libera Chat IRC network, and the website libera.chat, hereinafter referred to as "Libera Chat services".